Digital Development

 - Eco Challenge, Eco Challenge Xtra, the Biodiversity Training Project, Invertebrate Challenge - all now sadly lost from the internet

-Technical: These websites were created using the Umbraco content management system, in which James is a Certified Expert.
+Technical: These websites were created using the Umbraco content management system, in which James was a Certified Expert.
 The bespoke ecommerce functionality on the main FSC site was developed in C# using MVC.
 The functionality was designed to be highly modular, using dependency injection.
 This allowed for unit testing of individual elements of the system, and for modules to be swapped in and out for testing and the outsourcing of work.

 The London Challenge New Views website (2006-7)